Patricia Arquette Explores The 'Toxic Codependency' Of Munchausen By Proxy

 On her father's conversion to Islam

 At one point my dad said, "You know what?
 I'm going to convert to Judaism."
 And [my mom] said, "Oh that's great."
 And so he went to go convert, and he got lost, and he came home, and he said, "Hey, I have something to tell you.
 I converted to Islam today."
 She said, "Only you!
 You've got to be kidding me." ...
-He said, "You know, I got lost, and I ended up at this mosque, and I went in to ask for directions, and I ended up talking to the Imam.
+He said, "You know, I got lost, and I ended up at this mosque, and I went in to ask for directions, and I ended up talking to the imam.
 And then we got into a really deep conversation about religion and it really felt right.
 And so that's what I did."

 On walking away from a role early in her career, shortly after giving birth to her first child

 The premise [of the project] is that there is a camera in a closet, and this guy secretly tapes women he's with. ...
 I said [to the director], "Well what do you want to see?"
 Meanwhile, I'm breastfeeding, you know?
 So I was feeling pretty vulnerable.
-He was like "I don't know, I just want you to sign something saying you'll do whatever we want."
+He was like, "I don't know, I just want you to sign something saying you'll do whatever we want."
 I was like, "I can't sign something saying I'll do whatever you want.
 What do you want to see?
 This camera's not moving around; it's in a closet.
 What exactly do you want to see?"
 And he said he wouldn't work that way.

 And so, even though I was broke and I had a baby, I had to walk away from that job.
-I had to say, "Well, I can't do your job then, because I don't feel comfortable just signing something saying I'll do whatever you want with my naked body."
+I had to say, "Well, I can't do your job, then, because I don't feel comfortable just signing something saying I'll do whatever you want with my naked body."
 It sucked that I was a poor mom with a little baby at home, and this director just didn't know what the hell he wanted.
 And couldn't be just a human being about it.

 On learning that her sibling was transgender